Exmark Z Turf Equipment Backyard Life

 To Michael, the camaraderie enjoyed when processing meat with friends and family is an extension of the organic, field-to-table experience he craves.
 Although utilizing a meat processor may be convenient, Michael offers a different perspective.
 “We’re the ones who are touching and handling the meat, and putting it in the freezer.
 It also gives us an opportunity to enjoy fellowship and storytelling.”

-Sounds like a great reasons to us, Michael!
+Sounds like great reasons to us, Michael!

 More Game and Hunting Tips: